vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 ### File Transfer with SFTP, SCP or rsync

-!!! note
+!!! warning
-    Please do not perform massive data transfer on the login node.
-Use an [interactive session](running_jobs.md/#interactive-jobs) on a compute node as your first preference or please reach out to [the support team](support.md) to know your options.
+    For massive data transfer, please use [interactive session](running_jobs.md/#interactive-jobs) on a compute node or follow instructions to transfer data using [Globus](https://vuw-research-computing.github.io/raapoi-docs/external_providers/#globus).
+Please contact [the support team](support.md) for help.

 There are many file transfer clients available for Mac, Windows and Linux, including but not limited to Free/OpenSource Desktop tools such as Filezilla, Cyberduck, Dolphin and proprietary/licenced offerings such as WinSCP, ExpanDrive, etc